centiservice/mats3_site/_docs/A-documentation.md

 excerpt: "Overview of Mats3 documentation"
 created_at: 2022-12-07T23:45:44
 last_modified_at: 2022-12-13T23:14:35
+classes: wide
 ---

 Mats documentation is continuously evolving.
 There should be enough to get you going.
 What I do hope will trickle in bit by bit, is tips, tricks and techniques from experience gained after using Mats and message-based communications for close to a decade in a substantial financial system.

-### JavaDoc

-Mats have pretty extensive [JavaDoc](/javadoc/), so when you need something from the API, that's where you want to go.

 ### Documentation @ mats3.io

 Step through the navigation pane to the left (desktop) or click _"Table of Contents"_ at top (mobile)!
 [Start here!](/docs/message-oriented-rpc/)
 This is meant to be a guided introduction to what Mats is, and the basics of using it.
+After that, you should brew a pot of coffee, and read [Mats Endpoints, Stages and Initiations](../using-mats/endpoints-and-initiations/), and then the rest of the "Using Mats" section!

+### JavaDoc

+Mats have pretty extensive [JavaDoc](/javadoc/), so when you need something from the API, that's where you want to go.

 ### Documentation @ Mats<sup>3</sup> repo

-This is currently where most of the prose documentation resides.
-First, you should read the repo [README.md](https://github.com/centiservice/mats3#readme).
-After that, there are a few documents in the [docs folder](https://github.com/centiservice/mats3/tree/main/docs#readme) of the repo.
-A fairly substantial document worth fetching a cup of coffee for is [Endpoints and Initiations](https://github.com/centiservice/mats3/blob/main/docs/developing/EndpointsAndInitiations.md).
-Well, make that a coffee pot, actually.
+You should read the repo [README.md](https://github.com/centiservice/mats3#readme).
+Most of the rest of the documentation is now moved to this site.

 ### Tests & Code @ Mats<sup>3</sup> repo